Hello! I’m Sarah

 Writer & Bohemian Nomad

-I’m currently at work writing the first novel in a larger modern magical world.
+I’m currently working on book three, The Depths of Hell, of my Only A Boy series, a re-write of Harry Potter where Merlin—yes that Merlin—takes the place of the title character.
 I also write short stories, poetry, and essays, responding to the world and trying to make sense of things.

-I also go by the name Riddell Lee for my fanfiction endeavors.
+In the past, I went by the name Riddell Lee for my fanfiction endeavors.

 Behind the Scenes